PhilipK/BoilR/Readme.md

 This project is dual license MIT or Apache 2.0 , it is up to you.
 In short, you can do what you want with this project, but if in doubt read the license files.

 ## What is up with the name BoilR?
-This tool turns things into Steam, therefor boiler, And it is written in **R**ust so therefor: BoilR
+This tool turns things into Steam, therefore boiler, And it is written in **R**ust, so therefore: BoilR